UBC and People

 Extreme heat, extreme rainfall, and wildfire events have all caused substantial human and economic losses in BC in the last few years – and will pose increasing threats in the coming decades.

 For the UBC Vancouver campus, preparing for climate emergencies must also align with the university’s long-term planning.
 According to the Campus Vision 2050 Plan, for example, UBC Vancouver’s daytime population is expected to grow by 25 percent (to 100,000 people) between 2023 and 2050, and neighbourhood housing units are anticipated to double.
+Evidence from other urban centers shows that resilience hubs can mitigate social vulnerability and provide essential services during climate emergencies, thus enhancing the adaptive capacity of rapidly growing communities1.

 Resilience Hubs to provide emergency relief and build social connections

 In this project, a multi-disciplinary research and operational team will be contributing to campus resilience planning for climate-related emergencies, specifically focusing on the idea of Resilience Hubs.
 A resilience hub is a community amenity with a dual purpose – in an emergency, it could serve as a cooling centre and provide emergency food and water; in non-emergency times, it is designed to build social connection, enhance well-being, and promote hazard awareness.
+Resilience hubs also address critical gaps in transportation by ensuring equitable access to emergency services and supplies, a key element for disaster preparedness2.

 The project has two objectives: